hulto/SECCDC-PCDC/iptables/iptables.md

 | `iptables -A INPUT -p tcp -m state --state ESTABLISHED -m string --string "AAAAAAAAAA" --algo bm -j LOG --log-prefix "OVERFLOW "` | Log strange packets that might be trying to find a buffer overflow. |

 These are just some good example commands.
 You can modify them to your specific needs.
 This is by no means an exhaustive list.

+## Saving rules
+- iptables rules do not save.
+In other words, if you set iptables rules and then reboot, they will no longer be there.
+This is good if you need to test a rule as you can always reboot if you accidentally block yourself out of the computer... definitely not speaking from experience.
+- Here is how to save:
+- 1. iptables-save > /root/ipt.save
+- 2. cat /root/ipt.save | iptables-restore
+- There are other methods to do this, so if you don't like this one, a simple good search will reveal others.

 ## Other Info